noctuelles/42-push_swap/README.md

 I'll allow myself on this project to look on the web and inspire from other's work (on Github for example) after a long research of my own and different explaination.

 Do whatever you want to do, but be aware of your own choices and their consequences, and your vision of **42**.

+<u>**Now the real advices :**</u>

+* The complexity of your algorithm is not computer-dependant : it's not the number of the instructions of the computer that matters, but the numbers of instructions of **your program** to sort a given list.
+Your *push_swap* could be bruteforce, carry out billions of if statements and while loop, we simply don't care.
+ **BUT** what we do care is how many instructions you used.

 ## My first naive approach <a name="first-approach"></a>